LivelyKernel/lively4-core/doc/stories.md

 - create links (and optionally open container) for arbitrary browser drag and drop API ?P  #open #160
 - provide hooks ourselve that can be dragged and drop (onDragStart, onDrag, onDragEnd) ?P  #open #161

-## Misc Issues:
+## Misc Issues
-- to many green helper lines  #open #162
+- to many green helper lines : #MiscIssues #open #162
-- no backup of local lively content combined with auto-save can make an explosive mixture #TODO #open #163
+- no backup of local lively content combined with auto-save can make an explosive mixture : #MiscIssues #open #163
-- unwanted world scrolls (in panning code)  #open #164
+- unwanted world scrolls (in panning code) : #MiscIssues #open #164
-- data-urls in markdown are broken  #open #165
+- data-urls in markdown are broken : #MiscIssues #open #165
   - side effect of "fixing" links
   - remove absolute positioning